-Advanced Layouts: Paneling Outside the Box - Aaron Diaz
+Advanced Layouts: Paneling Outside the Box (article) - Aaron Diaz

-Panel Layout: The Golden Ratio - Making Comics
+Panel Layout: The Golden Ratio (article) - Making Comics

 Your first focus when designing a page should be it’s composition: how the panels fit together on the page.
 One of the best and most efficient methods of doing so is through what we call thumbnails.

-It’s important to remember that thumbnails are experimental in nature.
-They are most definitely not meant to be perfect and so you should expect to be throwing out a lot of your designs as you go along.
+It’s important to remember that thumbnails are experimental.
+They are most definitely not meant to be perfect because you should expect to be throwing out a lot of your designs as you go along.
 Do yourself a favour and don’t spend an hour filling in all the details of your thumbnails.
 Save that hard work for the penciling stage.